JuliaFEM/juliafem.github.io/contributing.md

 ### Details of contibuting to JuliaFEM

-Travis-CI runs [PkgTestSuite.jl](https://github.com/JuliaFEM/PkgTestSuite.jl) to verify the quality of code, so it's good idea to run that on own local computer before doing pull request.
+Travis-CI runs [PkgTestSuite.jl](https://github.com/JuliaFEM/PkgTestSuite.jl) to verify the quality of code, so it is good idea to run that on own local computer before making a pull request.
 PkgTestSuite tests that all tests pass.
-Furthermore, some more tests are performed like testing that all source files have proper licence header and no tabulators has been used in code.
+Some more tests are performed like testing that all source files have proper licence headers and no tabs has been used in code.
 If you have already done pull request, you can inspect from travis if the build fail to find out the cause of failure.